-Sunday morning at 8:30 am we have Sunday school through Zoom.
-If you are interested in one of our classes below you can contact the church office and our office manager will get you the information needed.
+Sunday morning at 9:00 am we have Sunday school in-person and through Zoom.
+Children's Sunday School classes are also now provided in-person again!
+If you are interested in one of our classes you can contact the church office and our office manager will get you the information needed.

 This time of Bible study and fellowship forms an integral part of our church life together.
 Our aim is to provide biblically faithful, theologically robust, and practical teaching that encourages you to delight yourself in the Lord and live faithfully to His Word.